 The Cabin in the Woods (2011)

-Buffy the Vampire Slayer creator Joss Whedon and director Drew Goddard teamed up to tear horror movie conventions apart in The Cabin in the Woods.
-Dana Polk (Kristen Connolly), and her friends Curt Vaughan (Chris Hemsworth), Jules Louden (Anna Hutchison), Marty Mikalski (Fran Kranz), and Holden McCrea (Jesse Williams) take a much-needed vacation while sharing a cabin.
+Buffy the Vampire Slayer creator Joss Whedon and director Drew Goddard team up to tear horror movie conventions apart in The Cabin in the Woods.
+Dana Polk (Kristen Connolly), and a group of friends — including Chris Hemsworth as Curt Vaughan — take a much-needed vacation while sharing a cabin.
 But they soon find themselves living in a horror movie-like experience that forces them to act out of character.

 The truth about The Cabin in the Woods deserves to be seen, rather than told.
-But the events near the cabin leave the young men and women struggling to survive as they’re boxed into an inescapable situation.
+Suffice to say, the events leave the young men and women struggling to survive as they’re boxed into an inescapable situation.
 There are plenty of monsters in this movie, but the scariest monster of them all is still mankind’s collective inhumanity.

 Rotten Tomatoes: 92%